pmadinga/tshimolong/README.md

 react-bootstrap offers out of the box styling.
 I intend to make Tshimolong Survey to be responsive and bootstap offers a great layout design.
 Otherwise all of the styling will be overidden

 `$ npm install react-hook-form`

 react-hook-form will handle the form data.
 The project's workflow will be React Hooks (...kind of) rather than the not so easy to understand Redux.

+`$ npm i react-google-charts`

+react-google-charts is a charts library that I intend to use for my data presentaton on the Results page

 <a name="backend"></a>
 ## Backend